 What To Think About

-When considering prostatectomy, take into account your personal wishes, age, other medical conditions you may have, the stage and grade of your cancer, and your PSA level.
+When considering prostatectomy, take into account your personal wishes, age, and any other medical conditions you may have, the stage and grade of your cancer, and your PSA level.
 Your age and overall health will make a difference in how treatment may affect your quality of life.
 Any health problems you have before treatment, especially urinary, bowel, or sexual function problems, will affect your recovery.
-Depending on your situation, active surveillance or radiation therapy may be reasonable options.
+Active surveillance or radiation therapy may be reasonable options for you.

 Robot-assisted prostatectomy may be best suited to a younger man in good health who has a small prostate and a small, lower-grade cancer.